A solid employee handbook can help give SMBs a leg up on both behavioral and legal issues.

 All employee handbooks should contain detailed non-discrimination and harassment polices.
 As noted by the U.S. Equal Employment Opportunity Commission (EEOC), businesses cannot discriminate based on race, gender, age or disability, must pay both genders equally for equal work in the same workplace, and must make this information clear and obvious to employees.
 It's also important to include specific language about harassment.
-The State of Wisconsin offers a helpful policy template that lays out what is considered harassment, what steps employees can take if they have been victimized and makes it clear that reports of harassment will not lead to retaliation.
+This policy should detail what is considered harassment, lay out steps employees can take if they have been victimized, and make it clear that reports of harassment will not lead to retaliation.

 3. Surf's Up

 Your employees are using the Internet both to complete work tasks and for their own benefit.
 According to Patricia Toth of the National Institute for Standards and Technology (NIST), SMBs need to spell out what's acceptable online and what isn't: "It can be as simple as policies in your employee handbook saying what they can and can't do on the Internet, how to spot a phishing attack, and when to open and not open links and attachments."